brandon1024/steg-png/README.md

 # steg-png
 [![Build Status](https://travis-ci.com/brandon1024/steg-png.svg?branch=master)](https://travis-ci.com/brandon1024/steg-png)

-`steg-png` is a simple C-based commandline application that can be used to embed data in Portable Network Graphics (PNG) images.
+`steg-png` is a simple toolset for embedding data in Portable Network Graphics (PNG) images.
 This concept is known as steganography, and is useful for concealing hidden messages in otherwise unassuming files.

 ![](screenshot1.png)